 - Bachelor’s degree.
 Master’s degree preferred.

-- Three to five years’ experience in program management
+- Three to five years’ experience in project management and/or event planning.

-- Advanced knowledge of and extensive experience with Microsoft Office suite (Word, Excel, PowerPoint, Outlook), project management software, virtual meeting and data sharing platforms
+- Advanced knowledge of and extensive experience with Microsoft Office suite (Word, Excel, PowerPoint, Outlook), project management software (e.g., monday.com), virtual meeting, survey development (e.g., SurveyMonkey, Qualtrics), and data sharing platforms.

 Application materials should be forwarded to [email protected].
-The deadline for applications is December 15, 2021.
-Required materials to be submitted include: 1) a cover letter outlining qualifications, skills, and commitment to empowering the professional lives of others; 2) most recent CV; 3) salary requirements; and 3) contact information for three references.
+Review of applications will begin on July 8, 2022 and continue until the position is filled.
+Required materials to be submitted include: 1) a cover letter outlining qualifications, skills, and commitment to empowering the professional lives of others; 2) most recent CV; and 3) contact information for three references.

 AAC&U believes that a broadly diverse staff is critical to achieving excellence as a national higher education association.
 We seek to recruit, develop, and retain the most talented people from a diverse candidate pool.
 We are fully committed to equal employment opportunity and compliance with the full range of fair employment practices and non-discrimination laws.